NewEnglandSkiHistory.com SkiNewEngland.net

 The North Star Double in 2010

-Wendell and Marie Pierce's Ski Way of Aroostook, Inc. was registered as a Maine corporation in October of 1967, taking over the ski area that year.
-Soon thereafter, Mars Hill Skiway likely became known as Big Rock.
+Wendell and Marie Pierce's Ski Way of Aroostook, Inc. was registered as a Maine corporation in October of 1967.
+By this point, the area was known as Mars Hill Mountain Skiway or Mars Hill Skiway.

 The upper mountain of the ski area may have become lift served with the installation of a Poma lift in 1978.
 Around this time, the Pierce family acquired Burnt Meadow Mountain in western Maine, operating it for a few seasons before it closed.